Nichols and May: Nichols and May: Take Two

 In 1996, the PBS series American Masters released a 90-minute documentary film on Nichols and May, titled Nichols and May: Take Two on PBS.
-The documentary was directed by Phillip Schopper, and features several celebrities and entertainers such as Steve Martin, Robin Williams, Richard Lewis Tom Brokaw, Arthur Penn, Jack Rollins and Steve Allen.
+The documentary was directed by Phillip Schopper, and features several celebrities and entertainers such as Steve Martin, Robin Williams, Richard Lewis, Tom Brokaw, Arthur Penn, Jack Rollins and Steve Allen.
 The documentary features rare clips of their comedy sketches in which their combination of great comic timing and natural improvisational ability is showcased.
 Steve Martin observed, "I had never actually heard someone deliver irony just in the tone of their voice."
 The Chicago Tribune critic noted, "Unlike many films of this kind it understands, too, the importance of including full-length routines, rather than mere snippets."
 To this date, there remains no DVD or VHS copy available to own.

 Influence and legacy

 In an interview with Vanity Fair, Nichols and May said their comic heroes were Sid Caesar, Imogene Coca, Lenny Bruce and Mort Sahl.

 In Vanity Fair, Woody Allen declared, "Individually, each one is a genius, and when they worked together, the sum was even greater than the combination of the parts—the two of them came along and elevated comedy to a brand-new level".

-In Netflix's comedy special, Jerry Before Seinfeld, Jerry Seinfeld, displayed his personal standup comedy albums he collected as a kid, which includes, Nichols and May's Improvisations to Music.
+In Netflix's comedy special Jerry Before Seinfeld, Jerry Seinfeld displayed his personal standup comedy albums he collected as a kid, which include Nichols and May's Improvisations to Music.

 In an interview with Pitchfork, standup comedian John Mulaney, described Mike Nichols & Elaine May Examine Doctors (1961) as one of his favorite comedy albums of all time.
 Mulaney stated, "I got this album for Christmas when I was in junior high.
 The last track, “Nichols and May at Work,” is an outtake from recording the album, they were just improvising dialog in a studio.
 They're trying to do a piece where a son goes to his mother and says that he wants to become a registered nurse.
 It's something you just have to experience, because two people that funny laughing that hard is really, really, really funny.
 I think it might be the happiest thing ever recorded."